ArctosDB/documentation-wiki/_how_to/How-to-Start-Object-Tracking.markdown

 ## How To Start Object Tracking in Arctos

-### If this guide doen't answer your questions, you can read [this document](https://docs.google.com/document/d/1TBN-1r6jz2-ODJRZdgvNC4peiE1TrGKfpLse2bOoyMs/edit?usp=sharing)
+### If this guide doesn't answer your questions, you can read [this document](https://docs.google.com/document/d/1TBN-1r6jz2-ODJRZdgvNC4peiE1TrGKfpLse2bOoyMs/edit?usp=sharing)

 # Object Tracking General Summary